Smart Bulb Life Cycle Cost Analysis – Purchase & Electricity

 That said, these extra functions usually come with a cost.
 A lot of smart bulbs can be quite an expense upfront, with some models costing upwards of $70.

 In 2023 the average cost of a smart bulb is around $21.
-A bulb in this price range will produce about 800 lumen, which is the equivalent of 60W incandescent light.
-They last 25000 hours and will cost around $78 in total to run once you account for the electricity used to run them.
+At this price range, they will produce about 800 lumen, which is the equivalent of 60W incandescent light.
+Smart bulbs generally last 25000 hours and will cost around $78 in total to run, accounting for the electricity used to run them.

 How Much Do Smart Bulbs Cost To Buy?

 The first cost we need to look at in order to answer how much it costs to run smart bulbs starts with the first cost, which is the initial purchase of the bulb.

 The cost of a smart bulb can depend on a few factors such as:

 That said, below we will list smart bulbs from a lot of different manufacturers to see where the average price lands.
 This list will only include smart bulbs, meaning there will be no mention of other forms of lighting such as strips or floodlights.